rsdoiel/scripttool/INSTALL.md

-{
+---
-    "title": "scripttool, a program for converting screen play formats" }
+title: scripttool, a program for converting screen play formats
+---

 Installation
 ============